Hazard10-eng/Hello/README.md

 # Project name
 Hello microverse

-> this project was intended to build mobile portfolio
+> this project was intended to install linters

 ## 🛠 Built With
 HTML